webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

   - bring about benefits that wouldn’t be achievable if the projects were managed separately.
 - **Program Manager**
   - lead groups of projects.
 Operates at a more strategic level.
+  - helps capitalize on the resources of multiple projects.
   - project managers report to them(makes them a stakeholder and your boss).
 - **Project Baseline**
   - approved cost, schedule, scope, plans, and documents.